Abandoned & Little-Known Airfields:

 with the primary runway having a 1,700' macadam section within a total length of 2,300'.

-It depicted the field's new paved runway, along with 7 light aircraft.
+A 1958 aerial view depicted Turner Field's new paved runway, along with 7 light aircraft.

 A 1958 photo (courtesy of Barie Blizard, enhanced by Steve Moyer) of Art Turner (owner of Turner Field)